With the popularity of private labels increasing in Europe and the USA, it’s an ideal time to start your own private label product brand.

 - Brainstorm for a catchy product name and pick the best one.

 - Choose packaging elements.
-Keep it simple: a main label for branding and an extra one for technical specifications.
+Keep it simple: the main label for branding and an extra one for technical specifications.

 - Design the product.
 Core elements you need to consider include the logo and typography of the packaging.